Updated September 23, 2019

 UB Rules and Regulations requires affirmative consent.
 Consent is clear, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 UB addresses affirmative consent in its policy and educational material including the UB Student Code of Conduct and UB Administrative Hearing Procedures and Title IX/Sexual Misconduct Addendum.

 UB has a Good Samaritan policy addressing alcohol and/or drug use amnesty in sexual violence cases.
 UB encourages bystander intervention through education with information on how to assist a sexual assault survivor.

-In the fall of 2016, the University at Buffalo was one of five State University of New York schools to pilot the SUNY Campus Climate Survey.
+In the fall of 2016 and spring of 2019, the University at Buffalo administered the SUNY Campus Climate Survey.
 All UB students, faculty and staff were invited to provide information that will advise and inform our campus sexual assault prevention and response efforts.

 UB has a Students' Bill of Rights that describes victim/survivor rights and options.